Climate-Resilient-Communities/climate-multilingual-chatbot/info/MIGRATION_PLAN.md

 1. It serves the static assets of the Next.js application (JavaScript, CSS, etc.) from the `/_next` path.
 2. It serves the `index.html` file for all other routes, allowing the Next.js client-side router to take over.

-#### **3. Build Automation (`build.sh`)**
+#### **3. Build Automation (`scripts/build.sh`)**

-To automate the build process, we'll create a `build.sh` script in the root of the project.
+To automate the build process, we'll create a `build.sh` script in the scripts folder.
 This script will be responsible for building the frontend and moving the static files to the correct location for the backend to serve.

 Create a file named `build.sh` in the root of the project with the following content: